Mosquito Bites: Natural Prevention and Treatment

 Many topical mosquito repellents on the market contain DEET (N,N-diethyl-meta-toluamide) as their active ingredient.
 While DEET is considered the most effective insect repellent, it may cause side effects ranging from skin irritation to severe neurological damage.
 Instead, try applying a natural essential oil; lemon eucalyptus, lavender, neem and catnip are recommendations.
 Black pepper extract is another option.
 Or rub yourself with a cut onion or citrus peel.
 Treat only exposed skin, not areas protected by clothing.

 Mosquitoes are notorious for turning outdoor picnics and barbecues into their own al fresco feeding sessions.
 Keep them at bay by burning citronella candles.
 A rotating fan will serve a dual purpose – keeping you and your guests cool and making insect pests unwelcome.

-Should you be bitten in spite of all your efforts, resist the temptation to scratch, due to the danger of breaking the skin and exposing yourself to infection.
+Should you be bitten despite all your efforts, resist the temptation to scratch -- you risk breaking the skin and exposing yourself to infection.
 (Besides, scratching only makes the irritation worse!)
-Instead, get relief from the itch by numbing your nerves with ice or a cold compress.
+Instead, relieve the itch by numbing your nerves with ice or a cold compress.
 A used teabag will not only cool, but also act as an astringent to reduce swelling.
 Some treatments do dual duty: a salt water soak eases the discomfort of both mosquito and chigger bites, while vinegar is also useful against the burning sensation of jellyfish stings.
-For longer-lasting results, dab on honey, aloe vera gel or a paste of baking soda or powdered milk.
+For longer-lasting results, dab on honey, aloe vera gel, or a paste of baking soda or powdered milk.